Classical simulations of Abelian-group normalizer circuits with intermediate measurements

-Note that every Pauli operator factorizes as a tensor product relative to the tensor decomposition of $\C^G$ i.e.\ $\sigma$ can be written as $\sigma = U_1\otimes\cdots\otimes U_m$ where $U_i$ acts on $\mathbb{C}^{d_i}$.
-This property can be verified straightforwardly by applying (\ref{Pauli Operators DEFINITION}) and the definition (\ref{Character Functions DEFINITION}) of the characters of $G$.
+First, note that every Pauli operator factorizes as a tensor product relative to the tensor decomposition of $\C^G$ i.e.\ $\sigma$ can be written as $\sigma = U_1\otimes\cdots\otimes U_m$ where $U_i$ acts on $\mathbb{C}^{d_i}$.
+This property simplifies several proofs; it can be verified straightforwardly by applying (\ref{Pauli Operators DEFINITION}) and the definition (\ref{Character Functions DEFINITION}) of the characters of $G$.

 Basic manipulations of Pauli operators can be carried out transparently by translating them into transformations of their labels: we review now some of these rules.
 First, the Pauli matrices (\ref{Pauli Operators DEFINITION}) obey the following commutation rules: